This page has been machine-translated from the original page.

 # Set command arguments (not standard input)

-# Can be used when using commands like .echo argument is ${$arg1}
+# Can be used with commands such as .echo argument is ${$arg1}

 $$>a<C:\windbgcmd.txt test_text

-# Recursively call the script eaxstep that continues execution until 1234 is contained in eax register
+# Recursively call the eaxstep script that continues execution until eax contains 1234

 # .if (@eax == 1234) { .echo 1234 } .else { t "$<eaxstep" }